mlexchange/mlex_docs/dash/src/assets/html/_sources/docs/contibute.rst.txt

 Insert your project name in line 4 in Makefile (optional).
 You can add example commands in Makefile.
-Once all changes have been completed, open a terminal window and type “build_docker”.
+Once all changes have been completed, open a terminal console and type “build_docker”.
 You have successfully dockerized your model!